 On cold winter days, only a few things can disappoint you more than a heating system that’s blowing cold air.
 At times, the blower of your heater will switch on immediately to cause the vents to emit cold air before the air is fully heated by the furnace.
 If this cold air does not warm up even after an hour of switching the heater, then you may have a serious problem at hand.
-This is one of those problems that can only be fixed by a someone who can professionally perform heating and air conditioning repair in Rockwall, TX.
+This is one of those problems that can only be fixed by a someone who can professionally perform heating repair in Rockwall, TX.

 From ductwork that has not been maintained properly to a thermostat that hasn’t been set appropriately, several different things can cause your heater to blow cold air.
 While you should let a heating and air condition service in Rockwall, TX handle the problem, you have all the right to know what’s causing your heater to blow cold air.
 Here are some potential causes of the above problem with your heater.